1. Admission Requirements

 2. Prohibited and Restricted Behaviour and Items

-D) A spectator may bring alcoholic drinks into the Ground in one of the following descriptions and quantities: (I) under 6% ABV – 2 pints (1136 ml); or (II) between 6% and 18 % ABV – 75cl.
+• two cans of premixed aperitifs (max.
+330ml each) per spectator.
+Bottles of spirits or fortified wines will not be allowed into the Ground.
 Amounts of alcohol in excess of these limits and any alcohol in excess of 18% ABV will be confiscated.
 Under no circumstances will any spectator be re-admitted to Lord’s Ground at any time during the day if in possession of any alcohol.
 M.C.C. reserves the right to confiscate any quantity of alcohol from any spectator, leaving or entering Lord’s Ground.

 (i) throwing any object or projectile without lawful authority or excuse;